 The following types of claims do not impact your ODR:

-A service chargeback is similar to an A-to-z Guarantee claim except that the credit card issuer processes the claim and makes the decision, not Amazon.
+A credit card chargeback is similar to an A-to-z Guarantee claim except that the credit card issuer processes the claim and makes the decision, not Amazon.

-When a buyer disputes a purchase charged to their credit card it's referred to as a chargeback request.
+When a buyer disputes a purchase charged to their credit card, it is referred to as a chargeback request.
 We broadly categorize chargebacks as either fraud or service.

 A fraud chargeback means the buyer claims not to have made the purchase at all.
 These claims are typically related to stolen credit cards used by fraudulent buyers.
-Amazon doesn't count fraudulent transaction chargebacks towards your ODR.
+Amazon does not count fraudulent transaction chargebacks towards your ODR.